 Risk management at Siam Rehab is built around structured screening, continuous monitoring, predictable escalation triggers, and transparent clinical governance.
-This Early Warning System (EWS) ensures that changes in a client’s physical, psychological, or behavioural state are recognised early and addressed promptly to prevent deterioration or crisis.
+The Early Warning System ensures that changes in a client’s physical, psychological, or behavioural state are recognised early and addressed before deterioration occurs.

 1. Risk Management Framework